 How to Prepare for the GMAT: Cost, Test Resources, and More

-Once you’ve made the decision to get your MBA, the next hurdle appears before you: figuring out what, if any, standardized tests you need to take.
+Once you’ve made the decision to get your MBA or other graduate business degree, the next hurdle appears before you: figuring out what, if any, standardized tests you need to take.
 Many graduate business schools require that applicants submit scores for the Graduate Management Admission Test (GMAT).1

 This standardized test is designed to show schools your current knowledge and convey how prepared you are for graduate study.
 Some schools, like Santa Clara University, offer a GMAT waiver for qualifying students who demonstrate this knowledge through experience or academic achievement.
 But if you do need to take the GMAT, here’s what you need to know to prepare for success on your exam.